wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ![](/images/weave/weave_sort.png)

 ### Filter
-You can either filter directly in the query (first image) or using the filter button ▼ in the top left corner (second image)
+You can either filter directly in the query or using the filter button in the top left corner (second image)
 ![](/images/weave/weave_filter_1.png)
 ![](/images/weave/weave_filter_2.png)

 ### Map
 Map operations iterate over lists and apply a function to each element in the data.
-You can do this directly with a Weave query (first image) or by inserting a new column from the column options (second gif)
+You can do this directly with a Weave query  or by inserting a new column from the column options.
 ![](/images/weave/weave_map.png)
 ![](/images/weave/weave_map.gif)

 ### Groupby
-You can filter using a query (first image) or from the column options (second gif)
+You can filter using a query or from the column options.
 ![](/images/weave/weave_groupby.png)
 ![](/images/weave/weave_groupby.gif)